jam1garner/binrw/binrw/doc/attribute.md

 There are 3 ways arguments can be passed and received:

 * Tuple-style arguments (or “ordered arguments”): arguments passed as a tuple
-* Named arguments: arguments passed as an object, using a builder that ensures all required arguments are given, or manually constructed using [`binrw::args`]
+* Named arguments: arguments passed as an object
 * Raw arguments: arguments passed as a type of your choice

 ### Tuple-style arguments